LaszloLueck/Pihole2Influx/README.md

 at dck_pihole2influx.Transport.Telnet.StandardTcpClientImpl.ReceiveDataSync(PiholeCommands message, String terminator) in /app/Transport/Telnet/StandardTelnetClientImpl.cs:line 95
 11/30/2020 19:52:48 INFO :: SchedulerJob : Finished Task <4> for Worker <TopClientsConverter> in 5003 ms
 ```
 OK, in my oppinion, sometimes pi hole cannot deliver an answer in the appropriate amount of (configured) time (currently 5 seconds).
+This problem i cannot reproduce with a parallelity of 1 (env-variable CONCURRENTREQUESTSTOPIHOLE).
+So if you really need every measurepoint, you shout set this variable to 1.
+I've extend the

 ### 2020-11-27